6th World Thrombosis Day in Matera (Italy)! October 12-13, 2019

 Because of the ancient primeval-looking scenery in and around the Sassi, many filmmakers, like Pier Paolo Pasolini (The Gospel According to St. Matthew - 1964) and Mel Gibson (The Passion of the Christ – 2014) have chosen Matera as the movie setting for ancient Jerusalem.

-In this suggestive site, the 6th World Thrombosis Day in two days will pursuit its goal of increasing knowledge and awareness on thrombosis.
+In this suggestive site, the 6th World Thrombosis Day in two days pursued its goal of increasing knowledge and awareness on thrombosis.

-On the first day, there will be an intensive workshop on pathophysiology, diagnosis, treatment and prevention of thrombosis, involving many Italian speakers, among the most expert clinicians and researchers in the field.
+On the first day, there was an intensive workshop on pathophysiology, diagnosis, treatment and prevention of thrombosis, involving many Italian speakers, among the most expert clinicians and researchers in the field.

-The second day will be dedicated to the general population with meetings and celebrations in the streets of Matera, and it will be recognized as a cultural-social activity in the frame of all the events of the year dedicated to “Matera - European Capital of Culture 2019”.
+The event has been recognized as a cultural-social activity in the frame of all the events of the year dedicated to “Matera - European Capital of Culture 2019”.